-2. Objective of GBV/SEA/SH Action Plan
+1.2.
+Objective of GBV/SEA/SH Action Plan

-The SEA/SH Action Plan details the measures that will be put in place to assess and mitigate the risks of SEA/SH and other forms of GBV due to the project-implementation.
+The SEA/SH Action Plan details the measures that will be put in place to assess and mitigate the risks of SEA/SH and other forms of GBV due to the HSTP project-implementation.
 This includes procedures for mitigating SEA/SH and other forms of GBV risks, responding to SEA/SH or GBV cases reported in the project area, and ensuring effective management of GBV related grievances.
+This GBV/SEA/SH action plan was developed in consultation with project stakeholders and will apply to the Ministry of Health (MoH) and the projects management organizations (MOs).

-3. Project Description
+1.3.
+Project Description